Jordan D. Scopa

 Jordan Scopa is a partner in the Litigation Group at Goodmans.
 He practises commercial litigation, with an emphasis on intellectual property disputes.
 He also advises clients regarding the licensing of intellectual property and technology.

 Jordan has been counsel on a number of significant cases involving patent validity and infringement.
-He has also been counsel on the leading cases involving the assessment and quantification of damages, both for patent infringement and pursuant to section 8 of the Patented Medicines (NOC) Regulations.
+He has acted on the leading cases involving the assessment and quantification of damages, both for patent infringement and pursuant to section 8 of the Patented Medicines (NOC) Regulations.
 He appears regularly before the Federal Court and Federal Court of Appeal.

-Jordan is also a lecturer in the Intellectual Property in Health Law course in the Professional LLM program at Osgoode Hall Law School.
+Jordan lectures in the Intellectual Property in Health Law course in the Professional LLM program at Osgoode Hall Law School.

 During his undergraduate studies, Jordan completed a two-year laboratory study relating to Huntington’s disease at Massachusetts General Hospital.